 Parents and students tend to ask whether they should take AP or IB classes.
 The biggest misconception about IB is that it is the same as AP courses.
 However, there are a few ways AP and IB differ:

 - Students can take part in IB as early as elementary school.
-The primary years programme (PYP) and middle years programme (MYP) are offered at IB schools throughout the world, including the United States.
+IB schools throughout the world, including the United States, offers primary years programmes (PYP) and middle years programmes (MYP).
 The PYP and MYP encourage students to have independent learning skills and to take responsibility for their own learning.
-AP courses, seen as college-level work, are only offered during the high school years.
+The programmes offer AP courses, seen as college-level work, only during the high school years.

 - IB in high school has different options.
 Just like AP, students can pick and choose the IB courses they want to take.
-If students choose, they can sit for the higher-level (HL) or standard-level (SL) IB tests and be awarded a certificate.
+If students choose, they can sit for the higher-level (HL) or standard-level (SL) IB tests.
+The courses awards a certificate to passing students.
 Other students, if it is offered, can take the full IB program that ends with an IB diploma.
 When students participate in the IB diploma programme, students take six subjects – three at the HL and three at the SL.

 - Students think about how they learn best.
 AP courses have specific information that must be covered and no specific way in which they are taught.
-However, IB students study the IB’s “theory of knowledge” (TOK) course and are encouraged to try different approaches to learning.
-IB students are strongly encouraged to ask questions, think critically, and develop research skills.
+However, IB students study the IB’s “theory of knowledge” (TOK) course.
+The courses push for different approaches to learning.
+IB courses stronlgy encourage IB students to ask questions, think critically, and develop research skills.

 Considering whether to take IB courses